lillallol/temp/README.md

 makes sense for features that mainly benefit the complement method to not have been requested, e.g. type parameters extraction\[[6](https://github.com/microsoft/TypeScript/issues/49112)\].
-So whenever we are faced in a situation that challenges the complement method, we should question whether this an intrinsic inability of the complement method or a matter of support from the type system.
+So whenever we are faced in a situation that challenges the complement method, we should question whether this is an intrinsic inability of the complement method or a matter of support from the type system.

 </details>